gobuffalo/docs/content/documentation/database/onetomany.md

 ---
+name: One to many associations
 seoDescription: "Pop one to many associations"
 seoKeywords: ["orm", "buffalo", "go", "golang", "pop", "one to many", "associations"]

-name: One to many associations
+weight: 53
+aliases:
+  - /docs/db/relations/onetomany
+  - /en/docs/db/relations/onetomany
 ---

 # One to many associations